-In April of 2023, I decided to create a floral installation for my own yard with some old leftover colored porcelain.
+I decided to create a floral installation for my own yard with colored porcelain.

-I wanted to work quickly so chose to add a slurry of flax and clean office paper to both the white and colored porcelain.
-This particular porcelain is very finicky but a paper inclusion totally tames it into a very friendly clay.
+I wanted to work quickly so added a slurry of flax and clean office paper to both the white and colored porcelain.
+This particular porcelain is very finicky but a paper inclusion totally tamed it into a very friendly clay.

 Since I was working with paper porcelain I was able to dry the flowers overnight without any special care.